 **Note, you must have a high school diploma from a U.S. high school or a GED obtained through a GED testing center recognized by the GED Testing Service, a clean driving record, and have graduated or will graduate with a 2-year degree from a technical college in commercial and residential HVACR by May/June of your application year.

-No faxed, mailed or emailed items will be accepted.
-All applications and required attachments to the application must be received no later than 3:00 p.m., Friday, January 15, 2021.
+All applications and required attachments to the application must be received no later than 3:00 p.m., Friday, January 19, 2024.
 If not received, the application will be considered incomplete, and applicant will have to reapply the following year.

-- Bring a completion certificate and transcripts from a two-year technical college program.
+- Provide a completion certificate and transcripts from a two-year technical college HVACR program.
 Transcripts do not have to be certified, but they must have the student’s name printed on them and the completion/graduation date.
+If an applicant has not yet graduated, transcripts must show classes completed to date.
+Applicants who enter program are required to provide proof of graduation prior to starting classes.

-- Bring a photo copy of your High School Diploma.
-The diploma must be issued by a U.S. state, and we will also accept a state-issued GED.
-The GED must have been obtained through an approved GED Testing Center recognized by the GED Testing Service.
+- Provide a photo copy of your High School Diploma.
+All applicants must provide a copy of their high school diploma in addition to their college transcripts.
+The diploma must be issued by a U.S. state, or GED must be obtained through an approved GED Testing Center recognized by the GED Testing Service.
 Transcripts for both the high school diploma and GED are acceptable.
 If the high school diploma or college transcripts are issued outside of the United States, they must be translated into English and evaluated by an accredited, independent credential evaluation service recognized by the U.S. Department of Education.
 Copies of diplomas, course completion certificates, or transcripts of course credits for GED, High School, or Technical College must be attached to the application.
 Only translated, validated copies of diplomas, certificates or transcripts will be accepted.
 Proper documentation must be attached for applicant’s educational background to be considered.

-All applicants that turn in a complete application with all attachments will be invited to an oral interview where the applicants will be ranked, the person with the most points will be at the top of the list, and as the jobs become available the names will be pulled from the list in descending order.
+All applicants that complete an online application with all attachments will be invited to an oral interview (usually in March) where the applicants will be ranked, the person with the highest ranking score will be at the top of the list, and as the jobs become available the names will be pulled from the list in descending order.

 Frequently Asked Apprenticeship Questions